Genomon-Project/paplot-doc/data_mat.rst

 Here, we describe the procedure to customize the pop-up for each element in the main grid.
 For customizing other pop-ups, please refer the following:

-Six types are set for each display location; howevert the method of writing is identical.
+Six types are set for each display location; however the method of writing is identical.

 **Correspondence between setting items and display**